raspberrypilearning/cd-sebento-scratch-1/en/step_8.md

 --- /collapse ---

-The fish moves now, but you need it to bounce off the edge too.
+The mosquito moves now, but you need it to bounce off the edge too.
 Yet again, there’s a **motion** block for this!

 + Find the `if on edge bounce`{:class="blockmotion"} block and add it in after the `wait`{:class="blockcontrol"}.